SJTU-PLV/compcertoc-pldi25-artifact/README.md

 This artifact accompanies the following paper:

-> [*CompCertOC: Verified Compositional Compilation of Multi-Threaded Programs with Shared Stacks*](pldi25-paper146-submission.pdf).
+> CompCertOC: Verified Compositional Compilation of Multi-Threaded Programs with Shared Stacks.
 Ling Zhang, Yuting Wang, Yalun Liang and Zhong Shao

+We first introduce the structure of this artifact according to the polished [camera-ready](camera-ready.pdf) version of our paper in Section 2.
-We first list the corresponding formal definitions and theorems of the claims we made in the submission in Section 2.
-The instructions for building and evaluating can be found in Section 3 and Section 4.
+The formal definitions and theorems of the claims we made in the [submission](pldi25-paper146-submission.pdf) can be found in Section 3.
+The instructions for building and evaluating can be found in Section 4 and Section 5.
-In Section 5, we demonstrate the newly added definitions and theorems for backward simulations which were not included in the submission but requested by the reviewers.
+In Section 6, we present the newly added definitions and theorems for backward simulations which were not included in the submission but requested by the reviewers.
+Finally in Section 7, we demonstrate how to compile and verify the running example and some additional examples.

 **Notice**: if you are on [the main page](https://github.com/SJTU-PLV/compcertoc-pldi25-artifact) of this github repository, some